Mohican language: Dialects

 Two distinct Mohican dialects have been identified, Moravian and Stockbridge.
 These two dialects emerged after 1740 as aggregations arising from the dislocation of Mohican and other groups.
 The extent of Mohican dialect variation prior to this period is uncertain.

 The Stockbridge dialect emerged at Stockbridge, Massachusetts, and included groups of New York Mohican, and members of other linguistic groups such as Wappinger (a once-large Munsee-speaking tribe south of the Mohican), Housatonic, Wawyachtonoc, and others.
 After a complex migration history, the Stockbridge group moved to Wisconsin, where they combined with Munsee Lenape migrants from southwestern Ontario.
 They are now known as the Stockbridge-Munsee tribe.

 The Moravian dialect arose from population aggregations centred at Bethlehem, Pennsylvania.
 Some Mohican groups that had been affiliated from about 1740 with the Moravian Church, in New York and Connecticut, moved in 1746 to Bethlehem.
 Another group affiliated with the Moravians moved to Wyoming, Pennsylvania.
 Subsequent to several members being massacred by white settlers, some members of these groups fled to Canada with Munsee Moravian converts, ultimately settling at what is now Moraviantown, where they have completely merged with the dominant Lenape population.
 Another group moved to Ohsweken at Six Nations, Ontario, where they merged with other groups at that location.

-Phonology and documentation
+Documentation

 Mohican linguistic materials consist of a variety of materials collected by missionaries, linguists, and others, including an eighteenth-century manuscript dictionary compiled by Johann Schmick, a Moravian missionary.
 In the twentieth century, linguists Truman Michelson and Morris Swadesh collected some Mohican materials from surviving speakers in Wisconsin.

+Phonology

 Mohican historical phonology has been studied based upon the Schmick dictionary manuscript, tracing the historical changes affecting the pronunciation of words between Proto-Algonquian and the Moravian dialect of Mohican, as reflected in Schmick’s dictionary.
 The similarities between Mohican and the Delaware languages Munsee and Unami have been acknowledged in studies of Mohican linguistic history.
 In one classification Mohican and the Delaware languages are assigned to a Delawaran subgroup of Eastern Algonquian.